 Section 2.
 (A) A fee is hereby imposed on the use of a dispensing facility at the site of delivery of petroleum product.
-Each owner or operator of a bulk facility on delivery of petroleum product to a dispensing facility shall collect from the person who orders or requests the delivery a fee in an amount of fifty dollars for each delivery.
+The fee imposed under this paragraph shall be adjusted at the beginning of each calendar year, by the percentage, if any, by which the consumer price index, as defined in section 1 of the Internal Revenue Code, pursuant to 26 U.S.C. section 1, for the preceding year exceeds the consumer price index for the calendar year that ends before such preceding year.
+Each owner or operator of a bulk facility on delivery of petroleum product to a dispensing facility shall collect from the person who orders or requests the delivery a fee in an amount of $50 for each delivery.
 The person delivering the petroleum product shall be responsible to the department for the collection of such fee and in the event it is unable to recover such fee from the person who ordered such petroleum product, such person delivering petroleum product shall nonetheless remit to the department the fee associated with such delivery.
 In the event of split-load or partial deliveries to dispensing facilities from the same tanker truck, this fee may be prorated among the dispensing facilities receiving such deliveries.

 A fee is hereby imposed on the use or maintenance of an underground storage tank used to store petroleum product or any fraction thereof, except waste oil, at a dispensing facility.
 Each owner of an underground storage tank used to store petroleum products or any fraction thereof, except waste oil, at a dispensing facility shall annually pay to the department, as the holder of the list of registered underground storage tanks storing petroleum and other materials, a fee of $250 per tank.
 For the purposes hereof, each tank in an underground storage tank system shall be considered a separate underground storage tank.
 The department by regulation shall establish procedures for the collection of such delivery fee and such annual fee based on bills prepared and mailed by the department simultaneously to all owners and operators obligated to pay such fee.